JustinLisoway/Portfolio/projects/mobile_accessibility_paper.md

 summary: "I co-authored a study on the mobile accessibility challenges faced by mobile app developers on android and iOS devices.
 We processed thousands of Stack Overflow posts to answer 3 research questions."
 ---

-I co-authored a study on the mobile accessibility challenges faced by mobile app developers on android and iOS devices.
-We mined and processed thousands of Stack Overflow posts to help answer 3 research questions.
-The bulk of this study took place over 4 months, and we are still working on getting the final paper published.
-I have provided our abstract and method figures below.
+I co-authored a study on the mobile accessibility challenges faced by mobile app developers on Android and iOS devices.
+Our research team mined and processed thousands of Stack Overflow posts to answer 3 research questions regarding the state of mobile app accessibility features.
+The bulk of this study took place over 4 months, after several revisions, the final paper was published in the HICSS conference.
+Our abstract, method figures, and link to the published paper are provided below.

 Abstract:

-This study explores the accessibility design challenges faced by mobile developers by analyzing Stack Overflow posts related to the accessibility design of Android and iOS applications.
-The investigation focuses on three key aspects: factors influencing the growth of mobile accessibility questions, characteristics of such questions, and the challenges inherent in mobile accessibility development.
-The methods of this study involve exploring the growth in mobile accessibility questions through a per-year analysis, and various statistical measures are employed to delineate their characteristics.
-Topic modeling techniques, specifically Latent Dirichlet Allocation, were utilized to identify developers’ challenges.
-Findings revealed a substantial increase in accessibility questions in the early 2010s, potentially attributed to the introduction of laws and regulations, alongside the emergence of new accessibility features like voiceover and talkback.
-Furthermore, data analysis indicates that accessibility questions typically receive responses within two days and tend to outnumber corresponding answers.
-Additionally, integrating new accessibility features into mobile applications, particularly in user interface design and the quest for practical solutions to mobile accessibility issues, was identified as a core challenge mobile developers encounter.
+The proliferation of mobile applications (apps) has made it crucial to ensure their accessibility for users with disabilities.
+However, there is a lack of research on the real-world challenges developers face in implementing mobile accessibility features.
+This study presents a large-scale empirical analysis of accessibility discussions on Stack Overflow to identify the trends and challenges Android and iOS developers face.
+We examine the growth patterns, characteristics, and common topics mobile developers discuss.
+Our results show several challenges, including integrating assistive technologies like screen readers, ensuring accessible UI design, supporting text-to-speech across languages, handling complex gestures, and conducting accessibility testing.
+We envision our findings driving improvements in developer practices, research directions, tool support, and educational resources.

-- RQ1: What are the attributes related to the growth of mobile accessibility questions?
+- RQ1: How have mobile app accessibility questions on Stack Overflow grown over the years?
-- RQ2: What are the characteristics of mobile accessibility questions?
+- RQ2: What are the characteristics of mobile app accessibility questions on Stack Overflow?
-- RQ3: What are the challenges associated with mobile accessibility development?
+- RQ3: What are the challenges associated with mobile app accessibility development?

 Stack Overflow mining method: